 Modern Life Cafe

-- Modern Life Cafe will be open 9am-5pm Tuesday – Friday and 10am-5pm Saturday – Sunday.
+- Our restaurant is open 9am-5pm Tuesday – Friday and 10am-5pm Saturday – Sunday.

-- The new cafe menu is table service only.
-There is socially distanced indoor seating available.
+- There is socially distanced indoor seating available.

 - Payment via card or mobile device only please, no cash will be accepted.